Nunal sa Tubig

 A Speck in the Water (Filipino: Nunal Sa Tubig) is a 1976 Philippine drama film written by Jorge Arago and directed by Ishmael Bernal.
 It tells the story of a love triangle in the impoverished village involving Benjamin (George Estregan), a fisherman in Laguna de Bay, and two women in the villageーChedeng (Daria Ramirez), a soon-to-be midwife, and Maria (Elizabeth Oropesa), a beautiful young woman from the barrio.

 It won Best Picture at the 1977 Catholic Mass Media Awards.
 It received seven nominations from the 1977 Gawad Urian including Best Picture, Best Screenplay, Best Cinematography, Best Production Design, and Best Sound.
 Daria Ramirez was nominated for Best Actress, while Bernal as nominated for Best Direction.

 Plot

 The village of Sta.
-Fe, located in the middle of Laguna de Bay, was known for its milkfish pens and some investors from the capital investment for this kind of business to improve and develop this kind of business.
-However, the fish began to kill off, prompting the villagers to salt them and dry them under the sun for the sake of financial benefit.
-In the village, a love triangle was formed when Benjamin, the owner of a boat that serves as a shuttle service to the town, fell in love with Chedeng, a soon-to-be full-time trained midwife, and her best friend and neighbor, Maria.
-Both Chedeng and Maria didn't know that they were loved by Benjamin.
-By the time Maria got pregnant, Chedeng decides that she will be her first patient to handle her profession of midwifery.
-Unfortunately, this would lead to a tragic consequence, causing Chedeng to leave the village and live somewhere.
+Fe, located in the middle of Laguna de Bay, is known for its milkfish pens.
+Investors provide the capital investment to improve and develop this kind of business.
+However, the fish began to die off, prompting the villagers to salt them and dry them under the sun for financial benefit.
+In the village, a love triangle forms when Benjamin, owner of a boat that serves as a shuttle service to the town, falls in love both with Chedeng, a soon-to-be full-time trained midwife, and her best friend and neighbor, Maria.
+Neither Chedeng nor Maria know the other is involved with Benjamin.
+When Maria gets pregnant, Chedeng decides Maria will be her first patient.
+Unfortunately, this leads to a tragic consequence, causing Chedeng to leave the village to live somewhere else.